Sasun (historical region): 13th century to Ottoman rule

 In the late 19th century, Sasun was made a part of the Bitlis vilayet, with most of it falling under the Sasun kaza in the sanjak of Mush and smaller sections going to the sanjaks of Genç and Siirt.
 In the 1880s, clashes occurred in Sasun between Armenian militiamen and Ottoman gendarmes.
 The Sasun Armenians were led by Vardan Goloshian, an Armenian revolutionary from Tiflis.
 The escalation of Armenian-Kurdish violence in Sasun in the early 1890s and the Ottoman intervention that culminated in the 1894 Sasun rebellion and massacre has been explained variously.
 Many sources view these events as a result of deliberate provocations by the Ottoman authorities, who sought to bring Sasun to heel as a potential hotbed for rebellion.
 In 1891–92, the hamidiye irregular cavalry units were sent by the Ottoman authorities to attack Sasun, but were fought off by Armenian forces.
 The famous Armenian fedayi Arabo came to prominence in these battles.
 Several Armenian revolutionaries traveled to Sasun to join in the armed resistance.
 Among the leaders of the Armenian militias were Mihran Damadian, Hampartsoum Boyadjian, Hrayr Dzhoghk, Aghbiur Serob, Kevork Chavush and Krko (Krikor Moseyan).
 Unable to bring Sasun to submission with police forces and Kurdish irregulars in 1893, the Ottoman authorities sent the regular army to surround Sasun and declared martial law in the area.
 The Ottoman Fourth Army under the command of Zeki Pasha was charged with pacifying Sasun.
 After several months of fighting, the outnumbered Armenian forces under the leadership of Hampartsoum Boyadjian were defeated and the inhabitants of a number of villages in Sasun were massacred.
 The rebellion and massacre at Sasun is regarded as the beginning of the Hamidian massacres and provoked an international outcry.

 Armenian fedayi activity resumed in Sasun in 1896 under the leadership of Andranik, Aghbiur Serob and Spaghanats Makar.
 Sasun was attacked by the Ottoman Army and Kurdish irregulars again in 1904.
 The Armenian defenders were led by Hrayr Dzhdoghk, Andranik, Kevork Chavush, Sebastatsi Murad, Spaghanats Makar, Mshetsi Smbat, Sheniktsi Manuk, and Kaytsak Vagharshak, among others.
 Although the Armenian militiamen were defeated and the region's population again subjected to massacre, the population of Sasun rejected the Ottoman authorities' demand to resettle on the plain of Mush.
-In 1915, during the Armenian genocide, the Armenians of Sasun went up to the mountains of Andok, Tsovasar and Kepin and resisted the attacking Ottoman Army for several months until they were defeated.
-Most of the population was massacred.
-Tens of thousands of Armenians from nearby areas had fled to Sasun for refuge, most of whom were massacred along with the local population.
-Some Sasun Armenians were able to hide in the mountains and canyons and cross over to Russian-controlled territory in March 1916.
-Those Armenians from Sasun who managed to reach Eastern Armenia (the territory of modern-day Armenia) settled mainly in villages around Talin and Ashtarak.